 5:59 – Dori discusses what her organization does and how it helps those who have Alzheimer’s and their families.

-11:15 – Dori describes the warning signs of Alzheimer’s and explain how these differ from normal signs of aging.
+11:15 – Dori describes the warning signs of Alzheimer’s and explains how these differ from normal signs of aging.

 22:30 – Dori and Kirsten discuss how Alzheimer’s is diagnosed in a patient.

-27:35 – Dori identifies the advantages of getting a firm Alzheimer’s diagnosis and of early detection.
+27:35 – Dori identifies the advantages of getting a firm Alzheimer’s diagnosis and early detection.

 30:08 – Dori explains what a mild cognitive impairment diagnosis looks like.